 1. Reduce napping

 Sometimes when I’m tired, I take a power nap during the afternoon.
-It can really boost my productivity.
+It’s a real productivity improvement.
 But be aware not to sleep any longer than 20 to 30 minutes at a time.
 Otherwise you go into deep sleep (you know, the stages of sleep) and you feel more tired than before your power nap.
 I usually set my alarm before closing my eyes.
 Try it, you really feel energized.

 But also be sure to not take too many power naps.
 It can disrupt your sleep at night.
-And that’s never a good thing, especially for productivity again.
+And that’s never a good thing, especially again for productivity.

 2. Go to bed at the same time